Robbert Snelders is Co-Leader of Cleary Gottlieb’s EMEA Competition Group.

 Counsel in numerous unilateral conduct and other investigations including:

-• IBM in its successful defense against a series of high-profile antitrust complaints before the EU concerning mainframes and mid-range servers.
+• IBM in its successful defense against a series of high-profile antitrust complaints before the EU in the area of mainframe emulation, mainframe pricing, and maintenance services for mainframes and midrange servers.

 • Sony BMG’s successful defense in the 2010 EU investigation of its online licensing arrangements with Apple’s iTunes platform.